ohhappylife/ETLCFA/README.md

 ## Limitations
 - Some sources provide limited information
   - Politifact does not have articles.
+- Column information (column_information.py) is out-dated; this will be updated soon.

 ## Requirements
 - Users need to have valid API keys of the sources.